NIH-NICHD-Ecosystem/E2_Record-Linkage-Implementation-Checklist/README.md

 <br/><br/>

-## Record Linkage Implementation Checklist: Governance & Technical Considerations
+## <a id="record-linkage-implementation-checklist"></a>Record Linkage Implementation Checklist: Governance & Technical Considerations
 <p> Prior to designing and implementing a record linkage strategy, funders, researchers, data repositories, and other stakeholders should collaborate to make a series of governance and technical decisions. </p>

 ### Data Governance Considerations